 (Subtext: In most cases, when you are the screenwriter, you are not the actor, the cinematographer, the director or any other occupation.)

-Unlike a novelist who has three questions to answer through their work, a screenwriter only answers one, “What action is the character currently doing?”
+Unlike a novelist who has three questions to answer through their work, a screenwriter only answers one, “What is the action of the character?”
 That’s it.
 The action of the character is communicative movement which the audience/the reader then places meaning upon because it’s not the job of the screenwriter to provide it.

-Unfortunately, some screenwriters feel the need to make the mistake of answering all the questions because they’re the sole creator of their story.
-News flash, most professionals like producers and or their assistants who are reading your descriptive screenplay will either toss it across the room or will scratch out a large percentage of it.
+Unfortunately, some screenwriters feel the need to make the mistake of answering all three questions because they’re the sole creator of their story.
+News flash, most professionals like producers and or their assistants who are reading your descriptive screenplay will either toss it across the room or will scratch out a large percentage of your script.

-So relinquish control.
-Keep it simple and write the character’s action.
-If you let go of your emotional control and the fear of your baby being incorrectly raised by a collected group of people, numerous benefits will await you.
-Your script will stop collection dust, its purchasing potential will skyrocket, its festival acceptability will rise and the burden of feeling that you must to provide an intuitive screenplay will be lifted off your shoulders.
-All you have to do is loosen your grip.
-So, write your screenplay in the same fashion of giving a dog a bone.
+If you let go of your emotional control and the fear of your baby (your script) being incorrectly raised by a collected group of people, numerous benefits will await you.
+Your script will stop collection dust, its purchasing potential will skyrocket, its festival acceptability will rise.
+The burden of feeling you must also provide an intuitive screenplay will be lifted off your shoulders.
+All you have to do is write your screenplay in the same fashion of giving a dog a bone.